ashandish/Bike_Sharing_Linear_Model/README.md

 ## Technologies Used
-Following Python Libraries are used during the code development Matplotlib seaborn sklearn
+Following Python Libraries are used during the code development:
+Matplotlib
+seaborn
+sklearn